forestgrape/coronavirus/index.md

 ### Evidence from Biological Properties
 #### entry-point
 The cell entry receptor used by SARS-Cov-1 and SARS-Cov-2 is ACE2 [LiF](#lif),[Hoffmann](#hoffmann),[Jiang](#jiang).
 ACE2 is apically expressed on lung alveolar epithelial cells [Timens](#timens).
 In the upper respiratory tract, only the basal layer of the non-keratinized squamous epithelium of the nasal and oral mucosa and the nasopharynx expresses ACE2 [Timens](#timens),[Lau](#lau).
-Both the barrier function of the apical cell layer and the fact that other Coronavirinae, namely 229E, infect the cells from the apical surface [McCray](#mccray) suggest that this is the case too for Betacoronaviruses.
+Both the barrier function of the apical cell layer and the fact that another Coronavirinae, namely 229E, infects the cells from the apical surface [[McCray](#mccray)], indicate that this is the case too for Betacoronaviruses.
 Therefore - to achieve infection - SARS-Cov-1 and SARS-Cov-2 need to enter the lower respiratory tract.

 This is consistent with the viral loads observed in different parts of the body: The only location where all patients had viral loads were the lungs [Farcas et al](#farcas).
-The fact that through swab tests there are viruses in the nose and the mouth can be attributed to breathing them out.
+That in swab tests there are viruses in the nose and the mouth can be attributed to breathing them out.
 [Kleinstreuer et al](#kleinstreuer) have shown that upon exhale particles are deposited in the nose.
-A real infection in parts of the body would likely yield viral load in the lymph nodes too [to be confirmed, citation needed].
+An active infection in the upper respiratory tract would likely yield viral loads in the lymph nodes too [to be confirmed, citation needed].

 From the above argumentation lower respiratory tract entry for Sars-Cov-1/2 is obligate for infection.
-The physiology of the airways is such that particles are absorbed and cleared out as early as possible and the heavier the earlier [Stuart](#stuart), [Balley](#bailey), [KL](#kleinstreuer).
+The physiology of the airways is such that particles are absorbed and cleared out as early as possible and the heavier the earlier [Stuart](#stuart), [Balley](#bailey), [Kleinstreuer](#kleinstreuer).
 - Droplets mostly don't enter the lower respiratory tract.
 - Small Aerosols can enter the lower respiratory tract.
 But at a size of at least 0.1 μm they are not well deposited (the Sars-Cov-2 diameter is between 50 and 200 nm) and larger aerosols are quite well cleared out [to be confirmed and citation to be added].
 - Tiny, dry and sticky (Spike-Glycoprotein) particulates may have a higher deposition rate on the lung alveolar epithelial cells and less clearance [to be confirmed and citation to be added, work in progress]. <br><br>

-<p id=particle-deposition>---</p>

-#### Intermezzo Particle Deposition and Clearance in the Respiratory Tract
-Conversational remarks about how I understand particle deposition models. <br>
-	How many particles are deposited/absorbed in which region of the respiratory tract depends on various factors.

-##### factors
-- particles properties such as diameter, density, form and material
-- breathing volume and frequency
-- air humidity and how much the air is moistened in the lung  [citation to be added and to explored further, may play an important role in Covid-19]
-- orientation respect to gravity i.e. wether horizontal or vertical
-<br><br>

-##### depositions
-There are [various methods](#methods) for the calculation of particulates depositions.
-For this work the deposition rates both for inhale and exhale shown in [Kleinstreuer et al](#kleinstreuer) on page 23 are used: "Fig. 6.
-Particle deposition in human nasopharyngeal model: (a) nasopharyngeal; (b) tracheal; (c) generation 1; (d) generation 2; and (e) generation 3". [diagram to be added]

-##### methods
-Modeling or experimentally determine the deposition rates is not easy and each method has drawbacks.
-The airflow in the lung has variations and is complicated [Tsuda](#tsuda), [Bailey](#bailey).
-Often good agreement for modeling methods compared to 'in vivo' measurements are shown, however quite many estimates for parameters have to be taken and thus overfitting could occur.
-Further - to my knowledge - most modeling methods ignore the softness and dynamics of the respiratory system.

-- Model the respiratory tract as a static pipe system and do the physics [Stuart 84](#stuart),  [Bailey](#bailey).
-An often used such model has been done by the International Commission on Radiological Protection (ICRP) [Bailey 94](#bailey).
-These methods yield some differential equations.
-These equations can be solved/simulated with a computer-based approach e.g. Monte Carlo methods.

-Recent approaches model the respiratory tract accurately in 3D and make use of advances in computational fuid dynamics.
-[Kleinstreuer et al](#kleinstreuer) used this method to compare the deposited particulates on in/exhalation between mice and humans.
-- Experimental in vivo settings:
-    * A person inhales some test particles and the number of absorbed particles is measured for different volumes inhaled.
-For small volumes the air goes not fare into to lung and so for this part the absorbtion is calculated.
-Then the volumina is increased, the adsorbed particles measured again and the next part of the lung is calculated: the previous result is subtracted and the remaining adsorption is the next deeper lung part  [refernce to be added].
-    * Experimental data on the regional deposition of radiolabelled aerosol particles can be derived from gamma camera images.
-The limited resolution of the planar image allows no separation between the peripheral and the bronchial airways.
-This separation can be done by measuring the particle clearance kinetics during the first few days after inhalation[reference to be added].
-- Experimental in vitro setting: Build an artificial lung and measure: [sznitman](#sznitman).

 <p id=spread-patterns>---</p>